FUSION3 BLOG HOW MUCH DOES 3D PRINTING FILAMENT COST?

-Generic PLA and ABS are the least expensive materials to print and you can expect to pay $25-$30 USD per kilogram from quality suppliers.
+Generic PLA and ABS are the least expensive materials to print.
+The average 3D printer material cost for generic PLA and ABS approximately $25 per kilogram from quality suppliers.

 PLA & ABS (Specialty & Infused Formulations)

 Prices in this category vary as there are a wide variety of unique versions of PLA and ABS that are specially formulated to unique specifications or add materials like ceramics, metals, wood or other materials to create unique visual effects.
-Materials in this category range from $40 to $75 USD per kilogram.
+Materials in the specially formulated PLA and ABS category on average cost approximately $40 to $75 per kilogram.

 ASA, a cousin to ABS, is great for using in outdoor applications and is quite inexpensive.
-You can expect to pay between $30 and $45 USD per kilogram
+You can expect to pay approximately $30 and $45 per kilogram for ASA 3D printing filament.

-Fusion3 expects PETG emerged in 2017 as the most popular 3D printing filament due to its ease of printing yet exhibiting many industrial benefits.
-You should expect to pay between $30 and $40 USD per kilogram for generic versions of PETG and $45 to $70 USD for specialty formulations.
+PETG emerged in 2017 as a very popular 3D printing filament due to its low cost and how it exhibits many industrial benefits.
+You should expect to pay between $30 and $40 per kilogram for generic versions of PETG and $45 to $70 for specialty formulations.

 Nylons are proprietary formulations of plastic, so you won’t find generic versions.
 Due to the speciality nature, Nylon can be somewhat expensive and you should expect to pay between $80 and $110 USD per kilogram.

-Everyone loves seeing a 3D part printed using flexible materials and most flexible materials are based on a material called TPU.
-Generic TPUs can be found from quality suppliers around $35 USD per kilogram.
+Everyone loves seeing a 3D part printed using flexible materials and most flexible materials are based on a materials called TPU and TPE.
+Generic TPU flexible 3D printing materials can be found from quality suppliers around $35 USD per kilogram.
 Specialty formulations from manufacturers like NinjaTek are more expensive and run approximately $90 to $110 USD per kilogram.